 The objectives of the code are to require that personnel observe high standards of corporate and individual behaviour and that they are aware of their responsibilities to the Company.

-The Code of Conduct was recently updated to include the Company's policy on anti-bribery and corruption.
+The Code of Conduct includes the Company's policy on anti-bribery and corruption.

 A copy of the code is available on the Company's website.